 For a person doing moderate to intense physical activity, the recommended intake is between

-However, the International Society of Sports Nutrition recommends higher levels of 1.4 g to 2.0 g per kg of body weight per day.
+However, the International Society of Sports Nutrition recommends higher levels of

 People can also calculate the amount of protein they need by using the guidelines of